Hello! I’m Nicholas Kotar, and I write epic fantasy inspired by Russian fairy tales.

 Llun the smith is an artist at heart, content to make the most beautiful swords and nails and horseshoes in his city.
 But when his smithy is visited by the grand inquisitor of the secret police, his peaceful life is at an end.

-He is offered a plum job–to be the exclusive smith of the new order.
+He is offered the perfect job–to be the exclusive smith of the new order.
 Endless luxury, good food, and the freedom to create–it’s everything he ever wanted.
 But it comes with a price.

 He has to make a seemingly insignificant object–a metal flask–as a gift to the new ruler of his city.
-Seized by a strange inspiration, he realizes that the flask is not insignificant at all.
-Somehow, he creates an object of great power that can heal thousands… or lead to a war that would never end.
+Seized by a strange inspiration, he instead creates an object of great power that can heal thousands… or lead to a war that would never end.

 The Curse of the Raven is a novella sequel to The Song of the Sirin.
-It will be made exclusively available to my Readers’ Group at the end of July 2017.
+It is exclusively available to my Readers’ Group.
 If you would like to join my Readers’ Group, please sign up below.
-You’ll receive an electronic copy of The Curse of the Raven by the end of the month!
+You’ll receive an ebook copy of The Curse of the Raven for free!

 The Garden in the Heart of the World